De Rham logarithmic classes and Tate conjecture

-of the subsheaf of harmonic differential forms, the sheaves of differential forms $\mathcal A\in C(\SmVar(k))$ does NOT admits transfers (finite algebraic correspondences are not smooth and for $f:X'\to X$ a morphism with $X',X\in\Diff(\mathbb R)$ vector fields on $X$ only lift if $f$ is a smooth morphism i.e. if the differential of $df$ is surjective), transfers maps are only defined on cohomology. \end{itemize} \end{rem}
+of the subsheaf of harmonic differential forms, the sheaves of differential forms $\mathcal A\in C(\SmVar(k))$ does NOT admits transfers (finite algebraic correspondences are not smooth and for $f:X'\to X$ a morphism with $X',X\in\Diff(\mathbb R)$ vector fields on $X$ only lift if $f$ is a smooth morphism i.e. if the differential of $df$ is surjective), transfers maps are only defined on cohomology.
+Recall that we do NOT have the Hodge decomposition for open complex varieties. \end{itemize} \end{rem}

-Let $k$ a field of characteristic zero.
-Let $X\in\SmVar(k)$ and $Z\subset X$ a smooth subvariety of codimension d.
+Let $k$ be a field of characteristic zero.
+Let $X\in\SmVar(k)$ and $Z\subset X$ a smooth subvariety of pure codimension d.
 We have for each $j\in\mathbb Z$, the purity isomorphism given by $H^j\Omega(P_{Z,X})$ (see proposition \ref{smXZ}) and the cup product with the Euler class of of the normal tangent bundle $N_{Z/X}\to Z$ :

 Now, we have the following :